TGXnet/consumercheck/DESCRIPTION.rst

 |configparser | 3.3.0      | Parsing configfile                                              |
 +-------------+------------+-----------------------------------------------------------------+

-In addition ConsumerCheck uses the `R <https://www.r-project.org/>`_ environment for statistical computing.
-So this have to be installed on you system for ConsumerCheck to function properly.
-There also have to be installed some libraries in the R environment:
+Moreover, ConsumerCheck uses the `R <https://www.r-project.org/>`_ environment for statistical computing.
+This means you need to have R (> 3.0) installed on your platform.
+Furthermore, the following R-package needs to be installed:

 	lmerTest	ver 2.0-11